-- The PILT program provides payments to counties and other local governments to offset losses in tax revenues due to the presence of substantial federal land acreage within their jurisdictions.
+The PILT program provides payments to counties and other local governments to offset forgone tax revenues due to the presence of substantial federal land acreage within their jurisdictions.

-Because local governments are unable to tax the property values or products derived from federal lands, PILT payments are necessary to support essential local government services (mandated by law) such as education, emergency services, transportation infrastructure, law enforcement and health care in over 1,850 counties in 49 states, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands
+Because local governments are unable to tax the property values or products derived from federal lands, PILT payments are necessary to support essential local government services (mandated by law) such as education, emergency services, transportation infrastructure, law enforcement and health care in over 1,900 counties in 49 states, the District of Columbia, Guam, Puerto Rico and the U.S. Virgin Islands.

 Without predictable mandatory funding, PILT will remain a discretionary program subject to the annual appropriations process.
-Counties urge the administration and members of Congress to support long-term predictable full funding for PILT in FY 2020 and beyond
+Counties urge the administration and members of Congress to support long-term, predictable full funding for PILT in FY 2021 and beyond.

 For further information, contact: Jonathan Shuffield at 202.942.4207 or email@example.com